10 Wildly Inaccurate Myths of Entrepreneurship Debunked

 You may not have command over your itinerary in the corporate environment.
 For example, you have no choice but to attend a Saturday meeting called in by the higher management.
 Entrepreneurs aren’t opposed to enduring 60 to 70-hour weeks.

 However, they go to great lengths to protect their personal space.
-They organize essential conferences during the week to devote their weekends to their personal lives, which they value.
+They organise essential conferences during the week to devote their weekends to their personal lives, which they value.

 Most business owners pay little attention to their emotional needs.
 As an entrepreneur with a rapidly developing business, you will occasionally have to compromise your leisure time.
 This, however, does not mean you cannot pay attention to your personal life.